 The Q2 2012 Productivity & Costs report shows Labor productivity increased +1.6% from Q1 2012, annualized.
 Output increased +2.0% and hours worked increased +0.4%.
 This report shows more bad news for workers, more output for less hours means worker squeeze and less hires.
 Graphed below is business, nonfarm labor productivity per quarter.

 The basic equation for labor productivity is , where is the total output of industry.

 How does the BLS calculate labor productivity?

 Labor productivity is calculated by dividing an index of real output by an index of the combined hours worked of all persons, including employees, proprietors, and unpaid family workers.

 , or Labor, is measured in hours only.
 Both values are normalized to a base year, 2005.
-Output directly correlates to real GDP, minus the government, all of those nonprofits and our infamous, often illegal nannies and gardeners.
-The output, or is about 75% of real real GDP reported.
+Business Output directly correlates to real GDP, minus the government, all of those nonprofits and our infamous, often illegal nannies and gardeners, and equivalent rent of owner occupied properties.
+The output, or is about 75% of real GDP reported.
 Farms, if you can believe this, only subtract off about 1% from output totals.
 Labor productivity is reported annualized.
 The main productivity numbers above are all business, no farms.
 This does include the manufacturing sector.